hanazuki/node-jsonnet/README.md

 - Node.js v10 or later
 - GCC or Clang C++ compiler that supports C++17
-- CMake
+- CMake 3.8 or later

 ## License
 **@hanazuki/node-jsonnet** is licensed under the MIT License (See [LICENSE](LICENSE) file for the terms). **libjsonnet**, whose source code is bundled in the distributed NPM packages of @hanazuki/node-jsonnet, is licensed under the Apache License, Version 2.0 (See [jsonnet/LICENSE in this package](jsonnet/LICENSE) or [LICENSE file in the original repository](https://github.com/google/jsonnet/blob/master/LICENSE)). libjsonnet also bundles third-party software that is subject to other OSS licenses.